KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 I_{c,\text{cost}}^{(\text{total})}(\tau) > I_{c,\text{replenishment}}(\tau) \quad \text{sustained}
 \]

 Costs chronically exceed replenishment. \( I_c \) declines over structural time.
-The being begins to experience the early signs of depletion: reduced tolerance for sensory load (⧉₁ compensatory tightening), social withdrawal (⧉₂ defensive rigidity increase), difficulty maintaining the sustained focus that characterizes their architecture.
+The being begins to experience the early signs of depletion: reduced tolerance for sensory load (⧉₁ compensatory tightening), social withdrawal (⧉₂ fidelity threshold increasing under conservation pressure), difficulty maintaining the sustained focus that characterizes their architecture.
 These are not symptoms of disorder — they are structural adaptations to conserve a depleting budget.

 **Phase III — Temporal Disruption:**